ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new FilesApi(httpClient, config, httpClientHandler);
-            var id = 9846;  // int | The file ID to save as PDF. var saveAsPdfInteger = new SaveAsPdfInteger(); // SaveAsPdfInteger | The parameters for saving file as PDF.
+            var id = 9846;  // int | The file ID to save as PDF. var saveAsPdfInteger = new SaveAsPdfInteger(); // SaveAsPdfInteger | The parameters for saving the file as PDF.

             try
             {